 If you come for CBT, you’ll have a series of sessions with a therapist in London, who will discuss your problems and how they are affecting you currently, offer you techniques to help you to learn a new set of behaviours, and help you to practice this new skill until it has become embedded.
 You’ll also be given “homework” in the form of practicing your new skills outside the environment of the office in which therapy takes place.
 In the process, you should experience an improvement in your symptoms.
 While the goal of CBT is a relatively rapid improvement and the cessation of therapy, you can always come back for a booster session at any time.

 If you would like to talk to someone about having cognitive behavioural therapy in London, please get in touch with us at the Private Therapy Clinic by telephone at: 020 81507563 or book online.

 We are based in London and other locations.
 We can also treat anyone via phone or Skype.

-Cognitive Behavioural Therapy (CBT) was last modified: October 16th, 2017 by Private Therapy Clinic
+Cognitive Behavioural Therapy (CBT) in London was last modified: March 9th, 2018 by Private Therapy Clinic

 THERAPISTS WHO OFFER CBT AT PRIVATE THERAPY CLINIC